 As we were saying, all calories aren’t equal and you’ll be counting points instead.
 But, how many calories are in a day of Weight Watchers?

 We did the math, and here’s some food for thought.
-One pound is equal to about 3,500 calories.
+When you start a diet, one pound is equal to about 3,500 calories.
 If you normally eat 2,000 calories per day and you’re goal is to lose about a pound every week, you’ll need to reduce your caloric intake to about 1500 calories each day.

 If you are allowed 30 points per day, that means on average each WW point is contains about 50 calories.